 Filing a personal injury case in court can help you get compensation for your injuries and get justice if you were the victim of a serious accident.
-If you work with an attorney, the attorney will handle most of the technical details like filing your case and managing deadlines for motions and briefs.
+If you work with a Queens personal injury attorney, the attorney will handle most of the technical details like filing your case and managing deadlines for motions and briefs.
 However, as the person at the center of the case, it is important to understand some of what you can expect.
-The Queens personal injury attorneys at Sullivan and Galleshaw explain the general process for filing your personal injury lawsuit and getting compensation for your claim.
+A Queens personal injury lawyer at Sullivan and Galleshaw explain the general process for filing your personal injury lawsuit and getting compensation for your claim.
 For help with your personal injury case, contact our law offices for a free consultation.

 Preparing to File